 The Oklahoma Department of Commerce is committed to the economic development of Oklahoma.
 The site has various business data and resources regarding the economy, demographics, and workforce in the state.
 The website also contains a wealth of resources including a guide for starting a business, business programs, and rules and regulations for businesses looking to expand their operations in Oklahoma.

 The Oklahoma Manufacturing Alliance has a statewide network of manufacturing professionals working to provide advice and assistance to Oklahoma manufacturers.
 The website provides detailed information about the alliance as well as news, case studies, and links to other resources.

-The mission of the Oklahoma Small Business Development Center is to do everything in its power to help Oklahoma businesses be more successful.
-Its online services include sections for free counseling, new businesses, existing businesses, workshops, and more.
+The mission of the Oklahoma Small Business Development Center is to help small businesses in the state grow through advisory and assistance free of charge.
+Its online services include sections for free counseling, new businesses, existing businesses, and workshops.
 The website also has an international trade thread under the services tab which provides numerous publications regarding exporting and other trade topics.

 Launched in 2002, the Oregon Business Plan is a collaborative effort to foster economic development in the state.
 It brings together the public and private sectors who drive initiatives toward this cause.
 The organization holds regular meetings and conferences that allow for networking opportunities with major players in the Oregonian economy.

 The Oregon Small Business Development Center Network focuses on providing assistance to current and potential small businesses in the state.
 It offers consulting for technological start-ups, resources for international business expansion, counseling, and training workshops.
 Services are free of charge, except for workshops and materials, which require a nominal fee.